hsnlab/escape/escape/doc/source/index.rst

 Setup a Virtual environment (optional)
 --------------------------------------

-ESCAPEv2 also supports Python-based virtual environment in order to setup a different Python version or even a different interpreter (not recommended) for ESCAPEv2 or to separate dependent packages from system-wide Python.
+ESCAPE also supports Python-based virtual environments in order to setup a different Python version or even a different interpreter (not recommended) for itself or to separate dependent packages from system-wide Python installation.

 To setup a virtual environment based on `virtualenv <https://virtualenv.readthedocs.org/en/latest/>`__ Python package with a standalone CPython 2.7.10 interpreter run the following script: